June 1 2016

 Sure, you’ve hiked plenty of mountains.
 But when’s the last time you got to walk over and under the same mountain on the same day?
 Raccoon Mountain, just 10 minutes from downtown Chattanooga, offers an over-under experience like no other.
 You’ll want to start your journey at Raccoon Mountain Caverns, rated as one of the top 10 caves in the country.
-If you’re the RV type, there’s a popular campground and RV park located onsite.
+If you’re the camping type, there’s a popular campground and RV park located onsite.

 Inside the cave is an underground labyrinth of stalactites, stalagmites, soda straws, flow stone, natural bridges and more.